vigneshdhanraj/VinnerDreampicker/README.md

 http://127.0.0.1:8000/
 ```

-## The Project is Implementated Using Django Framework
+## Project is Implementated Using Django Framework